New Orleans cut off from all sides as bridges, interstates freeze -- list of road closures

-This is not a complete list of closures as more happen every minutes.
+NEW ORLEANS - This is not a complete list of closures as more happen every minute.
 Please drive with caution.

 INTERSTATES AND MAJOR BRIDGES